-These beautiful flowering perennials are a staple in warm-climate gardens because they provide color, flowers, height, and pretty and striking leaves.
+These beautiful flowering perennials are a staple in warm-climate gardens because they provide color, flowers, height, and pretty, striking leaves.
 They also pack a lot of punch for little effort.
 The flowers are fairly low maintenance, but they do require a good supply of nutrients to thrive.

-Because they love rich, nutrient-dense soil, it’s best to start with a good layer of organic matter.
-Use two to four inches (5-10 cm.) of compost or other organic material in your flower bed or containers to create a rich soil environment.
+Since they love rich, nutrient-dense soil, it’s best to start with a good layer of organic matter.
+Use 2 to 4 inches (5-10 cm.) of compost or other organic material in your flower bed or containers to create a rich soil environment.

 Canna lily fertilization is also important.
 Creating organic-rich soil is just a starting point.
 These plants benefit from regular fertilization to keep growing and producing flowers.
 Use a 5-10-5 or 10-10-10 fertilizer.
-For the former, the application rate should be about two pounds per 100 square feet and for the latter just one pound per 100 square feet.
+For the former, the application rate should be about 2 pounds per 100 square feet (about 1 kg. per 9.29 sq. m.) and for the latter just 1 pound per 100 square feet (454 g. per 9.29 sq. m.).
 Make sure you follow each application with plenty of water.

 When to Fertilize Canna Lilies